Online and Self-Paced Study!

 - Intermediate (Partial Study Model) – Moderate relevant knowledge and skill with limited recent related industry experience.
 Study hours is up to 918 hours

-Expected Study Hours: There are up to 1228 study hours for this course (including Vocational Placement), depending on your experience in the aged care industry.
+There are up to 1228 study hours for this Cert 4 Aged Care online course (including Vocational Placement), depending on your experience in the aged care sector.
 You may work at your own pace as an online training student and complete your course faster if you’d like!

 Assessment is conducted using a combination of Questioning (e.g. written/oral questions, interviews, self-evaluation, and questionnaires), Product-based Methods (e.g. reports, displays, work samples, role plays, presentations, and outputs), Portfolio (e.g. written documents, photographs, videos, and logbooks), Direct Observation (e.g. assessments in real-time in the workplace or in a simulated off-the-job situation that reflects the workplace), Third-Party Evidence (e.g. observation, skills workbook, workplace assessment workbook, logbook, and third-party reports), and Credit Transfer